viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 In this article about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python.
 It is guided by, and based on questions that usually arise when I am writing tests that use mock objects.

 When we talk about mocks, we are really talking about "stunt doubles".
-In the cinema industry, they are people who replace the main actors in risky scenes.
+They work in movies, replacing the main actors in dangerous scenes and usually look like them.
 If a stunt double gets hurt, the audience will not perceive that an accident has occurred, because the original actor will continue appearing in the movie consistently.
-Therefore, a stunt double is someone who preserves the “actual” actor.
+Therefore, a stunt double is someone who replaces and preserves the “actual” actor.

 We also appreciate stunt doubles in automated software tests.
 We call them "test doubles".
-They help us test some functionality (class method or function), playing a secondary but important role.
-They are known by different aliases, depending on the role the play in a given moment.

-If you are unfamiliar with the differences between: dummy, fake, stub, spy and mock (all aliases for test doubles), I suggest you read a great article by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).
+They help us test features (class method or function), playing important roles.
+Depending what they do in each situation, we call them by different aliases: dummy, fake, stub, spy or mock.
+If you are unfamiliar with this classification, I suggest you read a great article by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).

 Usually, test doubles are helpful to: